japila-books/spark-sql-internals/docs/spark-sql-bucketing.md

 .
 The number of partitions on both sides of a join has to be exactly the same.

 .
-Both join operators have to use link:spark-sql-SparkPlan-Partitioning.adoc#HashPartitioning[HashPartitioning] partitioning scheme.
+Both join operators have to use spark-sql-SparkPlan-Partitioning.md#HashPartitioning[HashPartitioning] partitioning scheme.

 It is acceptable to use bucketing for one side of a join.